Sandra Cisneros: Early life and education

-Sandra Cisneros was born in Chicago, Illinois on December 20, 1954, the third of seven children.
-The only surviving daughter, she considered herself the "odd number in a set of men".
+Cisneros was born in Chicago, Illinois on December 20, 1954, to a family of Mexican heritage, the third of seven children.
+The only surviving daughter, she considered herself the "odd number, in a set of men".
 Cisneros's great-grandfather had played the piano for the Mexican president and was from a wealthy background, but he gambled away his family's fortune.
-Her paternal grandfather Enrique was a veteran of the Mexican Revolution, and he used what money he had saved to give her father, Alfredo Cisneros de Moral, the opportunity to go to college.
-However, after failing classes due to what Cisneros called his "lack of interest" in studying, Alfredo ran away to the United States to escape his father's anger.
-While roaming the southern United States with his brother, Alfredo visited Chicago where he met Elvira Cordero Anguiano.
+Her paternal grandfather, Enrique, was a veteran of the Mexican Revolution, and he used what money he had saved to give her father, Alfredo Cisneros de Moral, the opportunity to go to college.
+However, after failing classes, due to what Cisneros called his "lack of interest" in studying, Alfredo ran away to the United States, in an effort to escape his father's anger.
+While roaming the southern United States with his brother, Alfredo visited Chicago, where he met Elvira Cordero Anguiano.
 After getting married, the pair settled in one of Chicago's poorest neighborhoods.
-Cisneros's biographer Robin Ganz writes that she acknowledges her mother's family name came from a very humble background, tracing its roots back to Guanajuato, Mexico while her father's was much more "admirable".
+Cisneros's biographer, Robin Ganz, writes that she acknowledges her mother's family came from a very humble background, tracing its roots back to Guanajuato, Mexico, while her father's was much more "admirable".

 Taking work as an upholsterer to support his family, Cisneros's father began "a compulsive circular migration between Chicago and Mexico City that became the dominating pattern of Cisneros' childhood."
-Their family was constantly moving between the two countries, which necessitated their finding new places to live as well as schools for the children.
-Eventually the instability caused Cisneros's six brothers to pair off in twos, leaving her to define herself as the isolated one.
+Their family was constantly moving between the two cities, which necessitated their finding new places to live, as well as schools for the children.
+Eventually, the instability caused Cisneros's six brothers to pair off in twos, leaving her to define herself, as the isolated one.
 Her feelings of exclusion from the family were exacerbated by her father, who referred to his "seis hijos y una hija" ("six sons and one daughter") rather than his "siete hijos" ("seven children").
 Ganz notes that Cisneros's childhood loneliness was instrumental in shaping her later passion for writing.
 Cisneros' one strong female influence was her mother, Elvira, who was a voracious reader and more enlightened and socially conscious than her father.
 According to Ganz, although Elvira was too dependent on her husband and too restricted in her opportunities to fulfill her own potential, she ensured her daughter would not suffer from the same disadvantages as she did.